Investing Strategy Research

 Dividend 5-Year Average %

-The average annual compound dividend growth for the last five years is based on the last paid dividend and the corresponding dividend five years earlier.
+The average annual compound dividend growth over the last five years is based on the most recent paid dividend and the corresponding dividend five years earlier.

 • Criteria: > 3%